“So just what does this thing do, Doctor Jones?”

 “First I let Gabriel loose on the network here, just within the department, like this.” replied Doctor Jones, touching a large green button on the rightmost screen.

 “Yes, Gabriel works rather like a virus.
 It spreads through devices on the network, consuming minimal resources, and looks for data that matches its filters.
 Any data found is blocked and where possible replaced with non-sensitive data.”

-“Which does what exactly?”“The best way is to demonstrate.
+“The best way is to demonstrate.
 Let's head down to the server cabinet.”